GoogleCloudPlatform/healthcare-federated-access-services/apis.md

 The following are the main IC endpoints:

-*  "/identity/v1alpha/{realm}/login/{name}": Redirected here from login page and selecting an IdP.
+*  "/identity/v1alpha/{realm}/login/{name}": As part of a login flow from the login page, the user selects an Identity Provider ("IdP") to use to authenticate ("login").
+The login page redirects the user session to this endpoint to initiate the login flow with the `name` of a specific IdP.
 *  "/identity/v1alpha/{realm}/loggedin/{name}": Redirected here from an IdP.
 *  "/identity/v1alpha/{realm}/inforelease": Redirected here from claim release consent page.
-*  "/identity/login": Redirected to here from Hydra login.
+*  "/identity/login": Redirected to here from [Hydra](https://github.com/ory/hydra) login.
 *  "/identity/consent": Redirected to here from Hydra consent.
-*  "/identity/loggedin": Redirected to here from Identity Broker.
+*  "/identity/loggedin": Redirected to here from [Passport Broker](https://bit.ly/ga4gh-passport-v1#passport-broker).

 ### Service Info Endpoints